 If you’re looking for support with memories of loss, the advice below may help.

 Plan Ahead for “Big Days”

-Whether it’s your loved one’s birthday, the anniversary of their death, or the first Christmas spent without them at the dinner table, getting through emotionally-charged times can be daunting.
+Whether it’s your loved one’s birthday, the anniversary of their death, or the first Christmas spent without them, getting through emotionally-charged times can be daunting.
 While there’s no way to banish difficult feelings entirely, Finding Your Way through Grief: A Guide for the First Year recommends planning out how you’d like to spend particularly difficult days in advance.
 If you anticipate being especially susceptible to stress, you might take the day off of work or schedule a babysitter for your kids.
 If you want to avoid being alone, you can plan to meet with loved ones or attend a support group.
 Anticipating your needs can help you support yourself in advance of these difficult days.

 Likewise, you might consider giving your loved ones a heads-up when a difficult day is approaching.
 This can help them to think of ways to support you in advance, and to understand understand why your mood may be a little different than usual.
-If they’ve experienced a major loss, they might even have ideas for how you can make the day easier on yourself.
+If they’ve experienced a major loss, they might even have ideas for how you can make the day easier.
 Community can be an incredible resource when getting through a loss.

 Be Compassionate with Yourself

 Significant holidays or anniversaries aren’t the only times when we’re vulnerable; sometimes, all it takes is a familiar song or a bad day at work to activate our grief.
 You might find yourself walking down the street and noticing the local cafe you and your loved one used to go to every weekend, or stumbling across an old photo while you’re cleaning the house.
 Even when we feel like we’re all “grieved out,” the effects of loss can take us by surprise.